Prerequisites

 - Creates a Windows Scheduled Task for recurring execution

-RunlayerConfigSync or RunlayerAIWatch) runs on the configured interval (default: 60 minutes) and automatically updates the Runlayer CLI when new versions are available.The scheduled task runs as the logged-on user.
+RunlayerConfigSync task runs the packaged binary on the configured interval (default: 60 minutes).
+CLI updates are handled separately by the package-owned \Runlayer\CLIUpdate task when its managed update configuration is present; the sync task does not install or update the CLI.The scheduled task runs as the logged-on user.
 Scans and syncs only occur while a user is signed in.

 Verification